SAP-archive/teched2020-DT261/exercises/ex1/README.md

 ## Configure the SAP S/4HANA Cloud destination on SAP Cloud Platform

+After completing these steps you will be able to run the example application on SAP Cloud Platform and access the SAP S/4HANA Cloud system.

 1. Create a destination service instance by running the following command in the terminal.
 Let's call the service instance `destservice`.
 ```